RMartinez99/ConnRailInfo/README.md

 # This is a program to make a timetable for train stations along the New Haven, Hartford, and Shore Line East Lines throughout New York and Connecticut.

-# Version 3.1 - Stations List added into a database file
+# Version 4.0 - Hopeful for expansion of Database usage